Highlands controversy of Northwest Scotland: Southern Uplands

-From about 1869, Charles Lapworth, then a schoolteacher, had being quietly surveying the geology of the Southern Uplands of Scotland as a hobby.
+From about 1869, Charles Lapworth, then a schoolteacher, had been quietly surveying the geology of the Southern Uplands of Scotland as a hobby.
 There are few fossils except in some dark shale bands which are packed with the fossils of graptolites.
 Previously geologists, if they considered graptolites at all, had considered them as an unreliable indicator of age whereas Lapworth identified different species at different levels.
 Because these free-floating creatures had turned to fossils in sedimentation on the sea bed this gave a good indication of the era in which each species had lived and died, regardless of the prior geological stratification of the ground on which they were deposited.
 Between about 1872 and 1877 Lapworth studied the locality known as Dob's Linn where an anticline makes it likely the five layers of dark shale have not been inverted in the immediate vicinity so, knowing the order of ages of rock, he could work out the order of ages of the different species.

 By applying this knowledge over the Southern Uplands as a whole he could tell that, after the fossils had been laid down, the land had often been severely folded sometimes to the extent of being overturned with a single geological layer being duplicated.
 This showed that the Geological Survey's maps of the area were in error in showing the rock to be Silurian and so the Survey was forced to map the area all over again using Lapworth's detailed techniques.
 In 1872 Lapworth had been elected as a fellow of the Geological Society – he went on to become a world authority on graptolites and was appointed professor of geology and metallurgy in 1881.